CENG502-Projects/CENG502-Spring2023/DoganTapli/Readme.md

 In conclusion, while reproducing the proposed DAP approach was a challenging task, the approach's potential implications for the field of adversarial attacks on DRL systems are significant.
 The challenges faced in reproducing the approach highlight the importance of providing detailed information on the architecture, configuration, and experimental setup in research papers.

-- [X] @TODO: Discuss the paper in relation to the results in the paper and your results.

 # 5. References

 - K. Mo, W. Tang, J. Li and X. Yuan, "Attacking Deep Reinforcement Learning With Decoupled Adversarial Policy," in IEEE Transactions on Dependable and Secure Computing, vol. 20, no. 1, pp. 758-768, 1 Jan.-Feb.
 2023, doi: 10.1109/TDSC.2022.3143566.

-[X] @TODO: Provide your references here.

 # Contact

 - Adnan Harun Dogan: [Github](https://github.com/adnanhd) [Twitter](https://twitter.com/adnanharundogan) [Google Scholar](https://scholar.google.com/citations?user=QGaRpqYAAAAJ&hl=en)
 - Merve Tapli: [Github](https://github.com/mtapli)

-[X] @TODO: Provide your names & email addresses and any other info with which people can contact you.